threshold-network/design-system-docs/theming/logos.md

 ![Symbol](https://user-images.githubusercontent.com/57226633/196482534-fd7961cd-0737-4ded-bfc3-65c1197fb2ca.png)

-# Token Symbol
-The T token symbol is used to represent the Threshold token on our product and on external platforms such as exchanges.

-### T Token
+### T Token Symbol

 ![threshold-token-symbol](https://user-images.githubusercontent.com/57226633/196483657-97df9e4c-edde-4c64-a32f-738b004c3c49.png)
-*Light mode and dark mode.*
+*The T token symbol is used to represent the Threshold token on our product and on external platforms such as exchanges.*

 ## Rules of Thumb